 In addition to sitting on the Full Governing Board, Carol sits on the Learning and Development Committee and is a Link Governor to Mr S Marsden (Head of Sixth Form).

-Apart from Carol’s extensive knowledge and experience in education as a teacher at HCC she has particular skills in curriculum development, school assessment and progress/attainment.
+Apart from Carol’s extensive knowledge and experience in education as a teacher and SENCo at HCC she has particular skills in curriculum development, school assessment and progress/attainment.
 She is able to offer challenge and is proficient in prioritising, assessing and mitigating risk.
-Carol is committed to her new role in governance and can demonstrate the personal qualities and skills required of governance.
+Carol is committed to her role in governance and can demonstrate the personal qualities and skills required of governance.

 Mrs Sonia Munro: